-Now based on that speed test, the three speed test tools will give a list of items to fix.
-I’m betting, unless you have a image optimization system in place, one of the first problems will be the image optimization.
+Now based on that speed test, the three-speed test tools will give a list of items to fix.
+I’m betting, unless you have an image optimization system in place, one of the first problems will be image optimization.
 You’re probably serving HUGE images.

 Ways to Solve your Image Bloat